Vishal-Upendran/Vishal-Upendran.github.io/pages/cv.md

 - **IAU Grant**: Awarded the International Astronomical Union grant of 2000 Euros for giving two contributed talks at the IAU General Assembly 2022 from August 2- 12 in Busan, South Korea.

-- **Outstading Student Presentation Award**: Awarded the OSPA at the AGU: Fall meeting in 2021 for talk titled "Solar wind signatures in the chromosphere".
+- **Outstanding Student Presentation Award**: Awarded the OSPA at the AGU: Fall meeting in 2021 for talk titled "Solar wind signatures in the chromosphere".

 - **ISRO-RESPOND grant** (2022 - 2025): Co-Investigator for the project "Solar Flares: Physics and Forecasting for better understanding of Space Weather"; PI: Durgesh Tripathi, IUCAA, Pune.